 Older children and teens, as well as adults, may also be vulnerable to injuries caused by concussions from athletics.
 Football is a particularly risky sport in terms of TBI.
 A player does not need to be hit on the head, only struck forcefully to cause a concussion that may lead to TBI.
 A concussion occurs when the brain strikes the inside of the skull.
 One concussion may not cause TBI, but accumulated damage from multiple concussions can.

-According to the Centers for Disease Control and Prevention (CDC), more than two million people develop a TBI every year in the U.S. Most of these, are treated and released, but 52,000 die from their injuries, while the remainder are hospitalized.
-Most TBIs, 75 percent approximately, are mild and are related to concussions.
+According to the Centers for Disease Control and Prevention (CDC), more than two million people develop a TBI every year in the U.S. Most of these, are treated and released, but 52,000 die from their injuries.
+Approximately 75 percent of TBIs are mild and are related to concussions.
 Falls are the most common of TBI causes, followed being struck on the head, and car accidents.

 Children are especially vulnerable to TBIs, as are older adults.
 The age groups that are most likely to sustain a traumatic brain injury are birth to four years old, teenagers between 15 and 19, and adults over the age of 65.
 Adults over 75 are most likely to die from a TBI, but nearly 500,000 hospital visits each year for TBI are children.

 An acquired brain injury that is not caused by an external force or action is considered non-traumatic, but can be just as damaging.
 As with a TBI, this kind of injury can range from mild to severe.
 In children, the most common cause of a non-TBI is infection.
 The most common infections to cause brain injury in children are meningitis, an infection of the membrane around the brain and spinal cord, and encephalitis, an infection in the brain.